curl/curl/docs/INSTALL.md

 know your application is not going to need.
-Besides specifying the `--disable-PROTOCOL` flags for all the types of URLs your application do not use, here are some other flags that can reduce the size of the library by disabling support for some feature:
+Besides specifying the `--disable-PROTOCOL` flags for all the types of URLs your application do not use, here are some other flags that can reduce the size of the library by disabling support for some feature (run `./configure --help` to see them all):

  - `--disable-alt-svc` (HTTP Alt-Svc)
  - `--disable-ares` (the C-ARES DNS library)